CITI-KnowledgeManagementSystem/llm-rag-citi/test.md

-Thank you for providing the information about Alex Jones' first son.
-Based on the context, we now have the following details about Alex Jones:

-Name: Alex Jones
-Race: Caucasian
-Age: 25
-Wife: Alexandra Manopo
-First Son: Bob Hedwig

-If you have any more information or specific questions related to Alex Jones, please feel free to ask.
+Hello!
+How can I assist you today?
+If you have any questions, feel free to ask, and I'll do my best to help you.